bgin-global/bgin-shared-templates/github-tutorial.md

 Here's an example of editing text

-# Step-by-step tutorial for GitHub beginners
+# GitHub tutorial for beginners

 ## Table of Contents